Drive sales on autopilot with ecommerce-focused features

 - Pick your recipient and tap a thread or hit + to start fresh

-- Type your message with the link in it
+- Type your message into the message field with the link in it (remember that URLs need http:// or https:// to turn clickable)

-- If copying and pasting, long-press your link, tap “Copy,” then long-press the message box and tap “Paste”
+- You can also copy and paste your link into the message field > long-press your link, tap “Copy,” then long-press the message box and tap “Paste”

 How to send multiple links in one text message